urob/zmk-config/readme.md

 ## Key features

-- clean keymap config + easy unicode setup using helper macros from [zmk-nodefree-config](https://github.com/urob/zmk-nodefree-config)
+- clean keymap + unicode setup using helper macros from [zmk-nodefree-config](https://github.com/urob/zmk-nodefree-config)
+- keymap and combo setup portable across different physical layouts
-- home-row mods on base layer (with the perfect ["timeless" configuration](#timeless-homerow-mods));
+- ["timeless" homerow mods](#timeless-homerow-mods) on the base layer;
   sticky mods on other layers
-- most symbols can be accessed from the base layer via combos
+- combos replacing the symbol layer
 - sticky shift on right thumb, double-tap activates caps-word
-- backspace morphs into delete when shifted
+- shift + backspace morphs into delete
 - "Greek" layer for mathematical typesetting
-- full numpad-layer with arithmetic operators and `Esc`, `Tab`, `Enter` --- ideal for "data entry" (aka Sudoku :)) and right-handed mouse use, can be numlocked via combo

 ![](img/keymap.png)

 ## Timeless homerow mods

 Homerow mods [are great](https://precondition.github.io/home-row-mods).
-But they can require some finicky timings: In the most naive version, in order to produce a "mod" they must be held longer than `tapping-term-ms`.
-On the other hand, in order to produce a "tap", they must be held less than `tapping-term-ms`.
+But they can require some finicky timing: In its most naive implementation, in order to produce a "mod", they must be held *longer* than `tapping-term-ms`.
+In order to produce a "tap", they must be held *less* than `tapping-term-ms`.
 This requires very consistent typing speeds that, alas, I do not possess.
-Hence my quest for a "timeless" HRM configuration.
+Hence my quest for a "timeless" HRM setup.[^1]

-Here's what I have ended up with: A "timeless"[^1] HRM setup with virtually no misfires and yet a fluent typing experience with mostly no delays.
+Here's what I have ended up with: A "timeless" HRM setup with virtually no misfires and yet a fluent typing experience with mostly no delays.

 Let's suppose for a moment we set `tapping-term-ms` to something ridiculously large, say 5 seconds.
 This makes the configuration "timeless".
-But obviously it creates two undesired side-effects: (1) In order to get a "mod" we now have to hold the HRM keys for something that feels eternity.
+But it also creates two
+problems: (1) In order to get a "mod" we now have to hold the HRM keys for what feels like eternity.
 (2) In normal typing, when tapping keys, there can be long delays between the press of a key and the time it appears on the screen.
 Enter my two favorite configuration options:
-* To alleviate the first side-effect, I use ZMK's `balanced` flavor, which will produce a "hold" if another key is both pressed and released within the tapping-term.
+* To address the first problem, I use ZMK's `balanced` flavor, which produces a "hold" if another key is both pressed and released within the tapping-term.
 Because that is exactly what I normally do with HRMs, there is virtually never a need to wait past my long tapping term (see below for two exceptions).
-* To alleviate the typing delay, I use the `global-quick-tap` property, which will immediately resolve HRMs as "tap" when they are pressed shortly *after* another key has been tapped.
-This all but completely eliminates the delay when typing.
+* To address the typing delay, I use ZMK's `global-quick-tap` property, which immediately resolves a HRM as "tap" when it is pressed shortly *after* another key has been tapped.[^2] This all but completely eliminates the delay when typing.

 This is almost perfect, but there's still a few rough edges:

-* While rolling keys quickly, I sometimes unintentionally end up with "nested" key
+* When rolling keys, I sometimes unintentionally end up with "nested" key
   sequences: `key 1` down, `key 2` down and up, `key 1` up.
 Given the `balanced` flavor, this would falsely register `key 1` as a mod.
 To prevent this, I use ZMK's "positional hold-tap" feature to force HRMs to always resolve as "tap" when the *next* key is on the same side of the keyboard.
 Problem solved.
 * ... or at least almost.
-The official ZMK version for positional-hold-taps performs the check whether the next key is on the same side of the keyboard upon *key press*.
-This is not ideal, because it prevents combining two modifiers on the same hand.
-To fix this, I use a small patch that delays the positional-hold-tap decision until *key release* ([PR #1423](https://github.com/zmkfirmware/zmk/pull/1423)).
-This way, multiple mods can be combined, while I still get the benefit from positional-hold-taps when tapping keys.
+The official ZMK version for positional-hold-taps performs the positional check when the next key is *pressed*.
+This is not ideal, because it prevents combining multiple modifiers on the same hand.
+To fix this, I use a small patch that delays the positional-hold-tap decision until the next key's *release* ([PR
+  #1423](https://github.com/zmkfirmware/zmk/pull/1423)).
+With the patch, multiple mods
+  can be combined when held, while I still get the benefit from positional-hold-taps when keys are tapped.
 * So far, nothing of the configuration depends on the duration of `tapping-term-ms`.
-In practice, there are two reasons why I don't set it to eternity:
+In practice, there are two reasons why I don't set it to infinity:
-    1. Sometimes, in rare circumstances, I want to use a mod with a key *on the same hand* (e.g., when using the mouse with the other hand).
+    1. Sometimes, in rare circumstances, I want to combine a mod with a alpha-key *on the same hand* (e.g., when using the mouse with the other hand).
 My positional hold-tap configuration prevents this *within* the tapping term.
-By setting the tapping term to something large but not crazy large (I use 280ms), I can still use same-hand `mod` + `key` shortcuts by holding the mod for just a little while before tapping the shortcut-key.
+By setting the tapping term to something large but not crazy large (I use 280ms), I can still use same-hand `mod` + `alpha` shortcuts by holding the mod for just a little while before tapping the alpha-key.
-    2. Sometimes, I want to press a modifier without another key (e.g., on Windows, tapping the `Win` key opens the search menu).
+    2. Sometimes, I want to press a modifier without another key (e.g., on Windows, tapping `Win` opens the search menu).
 Because the `balanced` flavour only kicks in when another key is pressed, this also requires waiting past `tapping-term-ms`.